 Medipad at RSNA 2012.

-Medipad is developed by the Interactive Institute in collaboration with Visualization Center C, CMIV and Medical IT-company Sectra.
+Medipad is developed by the RISE Interactive (formerly called Interactive Institute) in collaboration with Visualization Center C, CMIV and Medical IT-company Sectra.
 The project is partially supported and funded by C-Site an initiative by Norrköping Science Park.